 NVIC's Notable Accomplishments & History

 The non-profit charity, National Vaccine Information Center (NVIC), is an educational (501c3) organization founded in 1982 by parents whose children were injured or died following DPT vaccine reactions.
-Located in Sterling, Virginia, NVIC’s mission is to prevent vaccine injuries and deaths through public education and to secure informed consent protections in U.S. vaccine policies and laws.
+With headquarters located in Sterling, Virginia, NVIC’s mission is to prevent vaccine injuries and deaths through public education and to secure informed consent protections in U.S. vaccine policies and laws.

 National Childhood Vaccine Injury Act of 1986

 NVIC's co-founders worked with Congress on the National Childhood Vaccine Injury Act of 1986.
-This historic law acknowledged that vaccine injuries and deaths are real, that vaccine safety reforms are needed in the vaccination system, and that the vaccine injured and their families should be financially supported.
-The law set up a federal vaccine injury compensation program (VICP), as well as included legal requirements for vaccine providers to:
+This historic law acknowledged that vaccine injuries and deaths are real, and that vaccine safety reforms are needed in the vaccination system.
+NVIC's co-founders were responsible for securing the vaccine safety informing, recording, reporting and research provisions in the law that required doctors and other vaccine providers to:

 - give parents vaccine benefit and risk information before their children are vaccinated;